 Exactly.
 That’s why the independent industry is bigger than ever in the 21st century.

 But that doesn’t mean record labels are worthless.
 There’s a point at which growing your fan base and profit margin becomes seriously hard work on the business end.

 Once you’re touring twice a year, selling merch from your official website and booking shows for every Friday and Saturday night, you’ll need a manager.
 Probably, you’ll already have been recording and distributing your music through Mondotunes.
 You’re essentially running your own label at that point, and you may have noticed that it’s hard to find time to write new music while doing all that stuff.

 To get signed, then, you first need to worry about Number 1, above — growing a fan base.
 (If you’ve managed to make money as a musician without building a fan base, please let us know how you bent the laws of music physics to do it).

 Building a fan base begins with making great music which people in your area will love to hear.

 Once you’ve got that, it’s about getting the music to the people.
 This is traditionally done — and often best done — by playing live shows at venues.
 People at music venues go there because they like live music and are open to hearing new things.
 That’s your infant fan base, right there.
 Play for them as often as you can, and when you make them happy, they’ll come back for more.
 More importantly, they’ll tell other people about you.

 Once you’ve taken care of Number 1, Number 2 falls right in your lap.
 You can’t have people clamoring for your music without being able to sell them tickets, music and merchandise.
+(And speaking of merch, don’t stick to shirts.
+Get creative.
+Practically anything can have your logo on it, like armbands, beanies, or even coffee mugs).
 You’ll be making money, and so long as you keep the good times coming for your fans, it’ll surprise you how quickly the fans and the money multiply.